Lowkh/Practice_DevSecOps_2026_SCA_SAST_DAST/README.md

 - it saves baseline and full scan reports into separate folders
 - it avoids report overwrite confusion
 - it keeps artifacts available even when scans return warnings or soft failures
+- it opts JavaScript actions into Node 24 early so the workflow is better aligned with GitHub's 2026 runtime migration

 ### Optional ZAP rules file